ibNez/rag-document-handler/docs/configuration.md

 1. **Environment Variables**: Use `.env` files for local development, proper environment management for production
 2. **Security**: Never commit sensitive values to version control
 3. **Validation**: Test configuration changes in development before production deployment
-4. **Documentation**: Keep this configuration documentation updated with any new variables
+4. **Documentation**: Keep this configuration documentation current with any variables
 5. **Backup**: Document your production configuration for disaster recovery

 ## Related Documentation